SichangHe/igem-2022-dku-backup/src/protein_structure_prediction.md

 it has greater average magnitude of the volume irregularities in the structure.

 The *E. coli* CsgA protein complex is a good model that fulfills 4 out of 5 quantitative parameters.
-Like Intimin, CsgA’s Ramachandran plot displays a good distribution in favored regions: 83.5% of residues are in the core regions, 12.7% are in the allowed regions, 2.0% are in the general regions and 1.8%
+Like Intimin, CsgA's Ramachandran plot displays a good distribution in favored regions: 83.5% of residues are in the core regions, 12.7% are in the allowed regions, 2.0% are in the general regions and 1.8%